kwkraus/HOW-Sessions/sessions/selenium/docs/1-Getting Started.md

 The Web Application project is the system under test.
 We will start with an out of box ASP.NET Core 3.x Razor application and add functionality to support our Selenium testing.

 - Visual Studio
-  - Add new .NET Core 3.x Class Library project using the Visual Studio provided template.
+  - Add new ASP.NET Core 3.x Razor Web Application project using the Visual Studio provided template.
+  - Ensure you select the Individual Account authentication option during creation.
+This will include ASP.NET Identity in the project.
 - .NET Core cli
-  - `dotnet new webapp --name HOW.Selenium.WebApp`
+  - `dotnet new webapp --name HOW.Selenium.WebApp --auth Individual --use-local-db`

 Default templates enable HTTPS, make sure to trust local certs